hamelsmu/oauth-tutorial/README.md

-# Make Static Sites Private With OAuth
+# Make Static Sites Private With OAuth For Free

+> Like GitHub Pages, but you choose who can see it without usernames & passwords

 Do you want to serve a static site semi-privately so only specific users can see it?
 For example, you may want to host private docs or offer a paid course.
 There are many complicated solutions that involve building a login flow and maintaining a database of usernames/passwords.
 Thankfully, there is a much easier way with [Oauth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/docs/).